OpenBuildings/spiderling/README.md

 echo $page->current_url();
 ```

 A more complicated example is in order.
-We will be using the following html:
+We will be using the following HTML:

 ```html
 <html>